 Bach and the Classical Style Suite

-When you look at the number of suites in Bach’s catalog, it seems pretty apparent that he was at least familiar with the French dance styles.
-However, when you take a closer look at his dance music, you can see that he not only knew how many measures a piece needed to be and their respective time signatures, but he also had intimate knowledge with the physical dance steps for each piece based on the meter and which beats in the measure were emphasized.
-Not bad for someone who always lived in Germany!
+When you look at the number of suites in Bach’s catalog, it is soon apparent that he was at least familiar with the French dance styles.
+However, when you take a closer look at his dance music, you can see that he not only knew how many measures a piece needed to be (and their respective time signatures), but he also had intimate knowledge of the physical dance steps for each piece based on the meter, and which beats in the measure were emphasized.
+Not bad for someone who spent his life living in Germany!

 The cello suites themselves more or less follow the form established by Froberger, except that each one begins with a Prelude and there is either a minuet, a bourrée, or a gavotte in between the sarabande and gigue.
 While each suite has its own unique character, arguably the most noteworthy one is Suite no. 6 in D Major, BWV 1012.
-This was written originally for a 5-string violoncello piccolo (strung C-G-D-A-E).
+This was written originally for a five-string violoncello piccolo (strung C-G-D-A-E).
 With the higher E string at his disposal, Bach took advantage of that higher range.
-Since modern cellos do not have that string, this suite requires players to go into higher positions in addition to navigating Bach’s technical passages.
+Since modern cellos do not have the higher E, this suite requires players to go into higher positions while navigating Bach’s highly technical passages.

 Sheet Music for the Bach Cello Suites

-Because of their popularity, there are numerous editions available in our catalog.
-You can find versions ranging from the always high quality Bärenreiter and Henle edition, to the more affordable Carl Fischer edition.
+Because of their popularity, there are numerous editions of the six suites available in our catalog.
+You can find versions ranging from the high-quality Bärenreiter and Henle edition, to the more affordable Carl Fischer edition.
 International Music Company also has an edition that includes scans of Bach’s autograph manuscript.
 In addition to cello, we have versions for viola and bass as well.